Digital-Identity-Labs/smee_feds/README.md

 * Use federation records directly with Smee to download metadata from aggregates or MDQ servers
 * Export lists of federation information as CSV, JSON or Markdown documents
 * Manage and load federation data into your applications
+* Includes over 70 research and education federations' details for use in tests

 The top level `SmeeFeds` module has tools for selecting individual federation details or lists of many at once.
 SmeeFeds contain more tools for handling federations, such as: